tinkeros/TinkerOS/USBBoot/BareMetal.md

 ### Step 3 - Setup hard drive (for SATA drives / newer machines)
 - Go into the BIOS and change the Storage/SATA mode from AHCI/RAID to ATA/IDE/Legacy.
+- Note that not all SATA drives will work with TempleOS/TinkerOS in ATA/IDE/Legacy mode.
+Some drives don't accept all the commands it tries to use and some seem to no like the timing used to communcate with the drives.
+I've head better luck with older < 1TB spinning drives than I've had with newer SSDs.
+I would suggest trying to throw the oldest SATA drive you have laying around into the computer you want to try installing TinkerOS on.

 ### Step 4 - Check supported graphics modes (optional, only you want > 640x480 resolution or widescreen options)
  - Boot the TinkerOS live USB drive and select Super Grub and note the supported modes as described <a href="./USBBoot/GraphicsModes.md">here.</a>